jeremyraby/courseNotes/tableau/tableau.md

 [Annotated desktop view](https://github.com/jeremyraby/courseNotes/blob/main/tableau/desktopFeatures2.jpg)

-## Worksheet Interface

-On the data pane (far left), non-numerical data columns are found under the **dimensions** field and numerical data columns are under the **measures** field.

-- You can drag and drop measures to dimensions and vice-versa.

-Blue highlighted data columns are discrete data and green are continuous.

-The analytics tab of the data pane allows you to cool stuff like add trendlines to scatterplots.
+## Connecting to Data

+Can connect to Excel, text (CSV, TSV), PDF, JSON files and even local databases

+For PDFs
+- Must have a good table structure
+- Follow the dialog box prompts
+  - Can search all pages, a single page, or a range of pages
+- Can make a cohesive table from a table that spans multiple pages
+- Not foolproof, but pretty good
+  - and cool as shit!

+### Cleaning Data

+Tableau can automatically clean up data by checking the Data Interpreter box on the Data Source page.

+You can split columns by right-clicking the field name on the Data Source page and following the dialog box prompts.
+Can be either just "Split" or a "Custom Split".

-## Joining Tables
+### Joining Tables

-### Same Field Names
+#### Same Field Names

 After selecting the data source, the tables (worksheets, if using an Excel file) will appear in the left pane.
 Drag them to the center ("Drag files here") and Tableau will automatically make connections between the tables (they share common columns).
 [Here's a pic](https://github.com/jeremyraby/courseNotes/blob/main/tableau/joiningTables.jpg)

-### Different Field Names
+#### Different Field Names

 If the tables have differing column names, Tableau will show a dashed line between the tables with a red yield sign.
 You can edit the connection in the lower left relationships pane to set the shared columns from the tables equal to each other.
 [Here's a pic](https://github.com/jeremyraby/courseNotes/blob/main/tableau/joiningTablesDiffFields.jpg)

-## Cleaning Data
+## Worksheet Interface

-Tableau can automatically clean up data by checking the Data Interpreter box on the Data Source page.

-You can split columns by right-clicking the field name on the Data Source page and following the dialog box prompts.
-Can be either just "Split" or a "Custom Split".
+On the data pane (far left), non-numerical data columns are found under the **dimensions** field and numerical data columns are under the **measures** field.
+- You can drag and drop measures to dimensions and vice-versa.
+Blue highlighted data columns are discrete data and green are continuous.
+The analytics tab of the data pane allows you to do cool stuff like add trendlines to scatterplots.

-## Making Dashboards
+### Making Dashboards

 The quickest way to populate fields into a view is to double-click the data field.
 The graph that is automatically generated in the view depends on which field you select first, eg for geographical data, selecting the geo data first will generate a map view, while selecting numerical data **before** the geo data may generate a bar chart instead.
 - Can also `CMD+click` on two different data fields and the Show Me tool will highlight which chart types can be built with those data